michaelssavage/michaels-notes/content/project/plant-bassd.md

 <img src="/images/plantbassd.png" width="20%" alt="plant bass'd icon" align="right" />

-Read about what it is here: :pretty-link{link="/blog/what-is-plant-bassd" text="what is plant bass'd?"}

 ## Technologies

 The site is created using :pretty-link{link="https://nextjs.org/" text="Next.js" external } (a React framework) and Typescript.
-It has come along way from it's early days and is now styled with Bootstrap 5 and SCSS, and the markdown posts are parsed by gray-matter, marked, and MDX.
-It is deployed using Vercel and I have gained experience in Adobe Photoshop and Adobe Illustrator creating cover images for articles.
-I've also learned how to use Adobe Premiere Pro to create graphics for projectors at some of the parties.

-It used to be a plain JavaScript and Markdown app but I am constantly learning new things I can apply.
+In it's early days the application was JavaScript-only, css styled, and the blogs were written in markdown.
+The site is constantly being refactored and I store a list of 'to-dos' on Trello.

+The site has had many mini victories and lessons for me over the three years I've built it.

+1. Adding TypeScript was essential and squashed a lot of bugs.
+I now swear by it, and I'd add it to any project I get my hands on.
+2. The lack of flexibility in markdown was a major hindrance until I successfully added MDX.
+It worked well with gray-matter and marked, and allowed me to add JSX components into the blog posts.
+3. Vercel, on the free tier, optimized images by using Webp and sped up my SSG app noticeably.
+But the limit of my given allowance was creeping up very quickly and I had to take action.
+I moved all the images out of the repository into Cloudinary, while still keeping the optimization in place.
+A key benefit to doing this was being able to swap images in and out without having to rebuild the whole Plant Bass'd site on Github.
+4. Directory structure was not a fully thought out plan in the early days.
+I didn't know Plant Bass'd would still be a thing today really, so being mindful of how it would expand over time wasn't planned well enough.
+After a certain while, it became too obvious to ignore and I had to sit down to reorganise the repository.
+5. To get the ball rolling, the app was styled with Bootstrap 5 and css.
+I eventually swapped the styling for SCSS and have gained a large understanding of its benefits.
+It's more flexible, more readable, more reusable, and the use of mixins and functions are amazing!

+Plant Bass'd has allowed me to access my 'creative side' by gaining an understanding in Adobe Photoshop and Adobe Illustrator.
+I create cover images for articles and try to keep consistency in the colours and shapes used.
+I'm in no means a good graphic designer but I get a lot of satisfaction from making these images.

+I've also learned how to use Adobe Premiere Pro to create videos to display on projectors at some of the parties.
+By far the most time consuming hobby, I created a 20 minute video for a Valentine's themed party consisting of colourful and romantic movie snippets.
+I searched in close to 200 movies for clips ranging in 2 to 8 seconds long.

+:pretty-link{link="/blog/what-is-plant-bassd" text="what is plant bass'd?" isBig }

 :pretty-link{ link="https://github.com/michaelssavage/plantbassd" text="Github Link" external isBig }